Home

 Getting SET to GO

-My next decision making tip is that I get SET by including the limited number of 'best businesses' in a watch list and I GO to make a purchase of one or more from the list when a margin of safety appears for that particular stock.
+My next decision making tip is that I get SET by including the limited number of 'best businesses' in a stock market watch list.
+I GO to make a purchase of one or more from the list when a margin of safety appears for that particular stock.

 That is, the price of the stock drops well below my estimate of its intrinsic or true value.